 Although there are a number of benefits associated with implanted defibrillators, there are also some restrictions that go along with them.
-If you are an individual who uses an implanted cardioverter defibrillator or knows someone who does, you may be interested in knowing that the limitations that go along with them.
+If you are an individual who uses an implanted cardioverter defibrillator or know someone who does, you may be interested in knowing the limitations that go along with them.
 This article details some of the restrictions that anyone with an implantable cardioverter-defibrillator should keep in mind throughout their everyday lives.
 By knowing what you can and cannot do, as well as the differences between a pacemaker and a defibrillator, you can ensure that you live a healthier and safer life, free from the risks that come with a malfunctioning ICD.
 So, if you are interested in knowing some of the restrictions associated with having an ICD, then continue reading.

 Defibrillation is a technique that is used to treat a variety of life-threatening conditions affecting the heart rhythm.
 The following are some of the conditions that an implantable cardioverter-defibrillator (ICD) can help with: